What is Employment Authorization, and Why Do You Need It?

 Home » Work Visas and Employment Green Cards » What is Employment Authorization, and Why Do You Need It?

-Are You Eligible to File for Employment Authorization?
+Who Needs to File Form I-765, Application for Employment Authorization?

 - Lawful temporary resident